Hyundai Gamma engine

 The Hyundai Gamma engine was introduced in 2006 to replace the existing Hyundai Alpha engine.
 There are 1.4 L and 1.6 L versions of this engine.

-The Gamma II can apparently run in Atkinson cycle (leaving intake open longer for more complete burn but less displacement) under low loads for additional fuel economy with the ability to shift to Otto cycle on demand due to high loads or extra acceleration.
+Being a development from the Alpha II engine, significant changes include the aluminum construction of the block and cylinder head, resulting in a 15 kg weight reduction to just under 100 kg, and the use of a timing chain instead of belt.
+It is also the first offset crankshaft engine developed by Hyundai.

+Production takes place in Shandong, (China, by Hyundai WIA), Žilina (Slovakia), Hwaseong (South Korea) and Irungattukottai (India).

 Gamma I

 1.4 MPi (G4FA)

 The G4FA is a 1396 cc engine.
 Bore and stroke is 77x75 mm.
 It has MPI and makes 111 PS at 6,300 rpm and 14 kgm of torque at 4,200 rpm.
 Power is dropped to 100 PS at 5,500 rpm and 13.9 kgm of torque at 4,200 rpm in the Hyundai i20.
 The engine features double overhead cams with 4 valves per cylinder and a chain driven camshaft with continuously variable valve timing system CVVT on intake camshaft only.
 It is replaced by the 1.4 L Kappa (G4LC) engine.